Sudirman (singer)

-Throughout his career, he was known as the "Singing Lawyer", the "People's Singer", the "Patriotic Singer" and the "Elvis Presley and Claude François of Malaysia" in his native country.
-Apart from being a renowned singer from Malaysia he was also a trained lawyer, a composer, writer (specifically focusing in producing memoir and children books), cartoonist, canned drinks entrepreneur and an actor.
+Throughout his career, he was known as the "Singing Lawyer", the "People's Singer", the "Patriotic Singer" and the "Elvis Presley and Claude François of Malaysia".
+Apart from being a singer and actor, he was also a lawyer, a composer, writer (specifically focused in producing memoirs and children books), cartoonist, and entrepreneur.

+He represented Malaysia at the 1985 ABU Popular Song Contest.

 Early life

-Sudirman, born on 25 May 1954 in Temerloh, Pahang, was the youngest of seven siblings and born to Arshad Hassan and Romlah Dahalan.
-His father Arshad was a manager of a local bus company in Sudirman's family hometown, whereas his mother Romlah who used to work as a seamstress and was also the first woman to become a Malaysian state assemblywoman in Pahang during the 1950s.
-Both of his parent had also been involved in the business of fabrics and clothing.
-Sources revealed that he was given the name of 'Sudirman' by his father who had hoped that he would grow up to become a brave warrior like Indonesian army general Soedirman, the man he was named after.
+Sudirman was born on 25 May, 1954 in Temerloh, Pahang, the youngest of seven siblings.
+His father, Arshad Hassan, was a manager of a local bus company in Sudirman's family hometown, whereas his mother, Romlah Dahalan, used to work as a seamstress and was also the first woman to become a Malaysian state assemblywoman in Pahang during the 1950s.
+Romlah was often away from home due to being active in politics, causing Sudirman to miss her badly.
+Both of his parents had also been involved in the business of fabrics and clothing.
+Sources indicate that he was named after Indonesian army general Sudirman by his father, who had hoped that he would grow up to become a brave warrior.

-His passion for singing and entertainment started at a very young age, as during his childhood he would entertain his family and neighbours as they in turn would happily let him do so and encourage him.
+Sudirman's mother Romlah battled with cervical cancer and died at the age of 33, when he was just five.
+His father then remarried a woman named Mariam Mohamad.
+According to Sudirman, his stepmother did not adapt easily with her new family.
+His passion for singing and entertainment started at a very young age, as during his childhood he would entertain his family and neighbours and they in turn would happily let him do so and encourage him.

-He completed his secondary education in Sultan Abu Bakar School (SABS), Kuantan.
-After turning down a scholarship to further his studies in medicine, he studied law instead from the University of Malaya in 1976 and received his degree with third class honours four years later together with Malaysia's current and former Attorney General Tan Sri Idrus Harun and Tan Sri Abdul Gani Patail.
+He completed his secondary education in Sultan Abu Bakar School (SABS), Temerloh.
+After turning down a scholarship to further his studies in medicine, he studied law instead at the University of Malaya in 1976.
+He then received his degree with third class honours four years later together with Malaysia's current and former Attorney General Idrus Harun and Abdul Gani Patail.
 He commenced his pupillage in 1982 under Mr Ong Joo Theam of Messrs Abdul Aziz, Ong & Co.
-He was called to the Bar in 1984 in and commenced practice thereafter, though he left due to lack of interest.
+He was called to the bar in 1984 in and commenced practice thereafter, though he left due to lack of interest.

 It was during his period of studying law that he managed to juggle time between singing and tutorial classes.
 His big break came when he entered Johan Bintang RTM, a singing competition organised by public broadcaster Radio Televisyen Malaysia held in Malacca in August 1976, where he swooned the audience with his spontaneous sense of humour and melodious singing.